jcjiang/dotnet-data-access-workshop/part-2-efcore/README.md

 This code does a few things.

-- Define instances of `DbSet`, which will contain the queried data in the form of objects in sets.
+- Define instances of `DbSet`, which are sets that will be populated by the queried data in the form of objects.
 - Provide the connection string to the database you want to connect to.
 - Configure how you want to work with EF Core - in this case, we turn on logging to help us debug.

 ##### Models

 Your project should contain a Models folder with files that define the structure of your data.
-Though in this example you will write all of your models in just one `Model.cs` file, with larger projects it is recommended to break up your models across multiple files.
+Though in this example you will define all of your models in just one `Model.cs` file, with larger projects it is recommended to break up your models across multiple files.

-We will go into more depth later in this workshop, but here is an example of a data model class:
+We will go into more depth into this code later in this workshop, but here is an example of a data model class:

 ```csharp
 public class Book